edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 },
 ```

 - [output.publicPath](https://webpack.js.org/configuration/output/#outputpublicpath): you will likely always have this on `auto` which in short points to wherever the app is being served from.
+For more info see [Webpack guide on output.publicPath](https://webpack.js.org/guides/public-path/).
 - [optimization.runtimeChunk](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk): for **Angular apps** at least this should always be disabled.
 If enabled it will cause the module federation solution to break, which is related to a bug.
 I couldn't find which bug but I when I tried to turn on for the shell app, it stopped working.
 The Angular app just didn't get rendered and no errors on console were visible.
 - [experiments.outputModule](https://webpack.js.org/configuration/experiments/#experimentsoutputmodule): when enabled, webpack will output ECMAScript module syntax whenever possible.

 Now let's take a look at the configuration values for the `ModuleFederationPlugin` plugin.
 Some of these are usually only used on the remote app and some are only used on the shell app:

-- `name`: the name of the container.
+- `name`: Name is the unique name for the exposed container.
+Module Federation uses the [ContainerPlugin](https://webpack.js.org/concepts/module-federation/#building-blocks) and when it is initialized, the name you entered will be used as the file name for the container's relative path.
 - `filename`: the filename of the container as relative path inside the `output.path`.
+It's used to specify the file name for the output bundle that also serves as an entry point to the bundle.
-- `library: { type: "module" }`: the type of library.
-Types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'commonjs-static', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins.
-If not specified it defaults to `{ type: "var", name: containerName }` where `containerName` will be the `ModuleFederationPlugin.name`.
+- `library: { type: "module" }`: library options help determine how the exposed code will be stored and retrieved.
+The library property has its own set of configuration options that include name and type.
+Name is the [name of the library](https://webpack.js.org/configuration/output/#outputlibraryname).
+Type is the [type of library](https://webpack.js.org/configuration/output/#outputlibrarytype) that can be 'var', 'module', 'window', 'self', 'global', etc. If not specified it defaults to `{ type: "var", name: containerName }` where `containerName` will be the `ModuleFederationPlugin.name`..
 - `exposes`: webpack modules that should be exposed by this container.
 The key is the name of the webpack module and the value is the file that it maps to.
 - `remotes`: container locations and request scopes from which modules should be resolved and loaded at runtime.
 In this array of key-value types, the key represents the name that will be used to import the webpack module in the shell application and the value defines an external location/url where to fetch the webpack module from.
 - `shared`: the shared section defines modules that are shared dependencies between the shell and the remote module.